rightstech/data-science-for-business/resources/data-science-for-business.en.md

 The mentioned human rights and key treaties also apply to girls and women in STEM.
 Governments are updating how they provide education to prepare everyone for today's jobs, and that means girls and women too.

+---

+## 1.6 How do we apply existing human rights treaties to girls and women in STEM?

-Important rights are in human rights treaties and also in our national laws, such as
+Important rights are in human rights treaties and also in our national laws, such as :
 * Equality – you will find this right in many, many places.
 And see CEDAW Articles 2, 10, 11 and 13.
 * Education – in most major human rights treaties.
 * Information – for example, the International Covenant on Civil and Political Rights, Article 19